• Gift Catalog

 How does Global Volunteers help the community?

-Every volunteer is doing their part toward a collective goal of providing human and economic development, from those providing labor-related help in schools to those offering English instruction and tutoring of school subjects to those giving safety and social stimulation in childcare roles.
+Every volunteer does their part toward a collective goal of providing human and economic development.
+From providing labor-related help in schools, to English instruction and tutoring of school subjects and giving safety and social stimulation in childcare roles, the volunteers are an integral part in the community’s success.
 There are so many stunted children in rural villages in Tanzania, and there are a lot of ways to help.
 The RCP program in the Ukwega Ward has been very effective in opening the eyes of many parents.

 In the Western world, parents have access to Early Childhood Family Education (ECFE), which does not exist in these mountain villages.
-Our volunteers help parents help their children grow in all kinds of ways.
-Since we started the program in 2017, there are already so many improvements we have seen.
-Based on the data taken in 2017-2018, the risk of stunted children has decreased significantly, and we are still collecting the data to ensure ongoing improvement within these families.
-Local families have expressed that the RCP program is very helpful to their communities.
-Workshops impart knowledge to parents; home visits reinforce the knowledge and the technologies that we provide caregivers.
+Volunteers help parents help their children grow in all kinds of ways.
+Since the program started in 2017, there are already so many improvements we have seen.
+The recent RCP Impact Report shows the risk of stunted children has decreased significantly, and staff are still collecting the data to ensure ongoing improvement within these families.
+Local families have expressed that the RCP Program is very helpful to their communities.
+Workshops impart knowledge to parents; home visits reinforce the knowledge and the technologies that caregivers provide.
 Every activity is important to reduce stunting.
-The meal program in our schools is improving learning, educational retention, and attendance in students.
+The meal program in the schools is improving learning, educational retention, and attendance in students.
 This programming is relatively new and evolving.
-In the short term, it is proving to be vital in helping make children’s futures brighter!
+In the short term, it’s proving to be vital in helping make children’s futures brighter!

 Share this: